RIDDLESDOWN

 It is the mandate of the RRA, to maintain a watching brief and to ensure that any development merges with, or is complementary to, existing housing or surrounding areas.

 If it is a major development or a telecommunications mast, the RRA Committee will consider the application and if necessary write/e-mail the Council on behalf of residents, particularly if the occupiers of surrounding properties have contacted us.
-In some instances we will involve the Ward Councillors (both Purley and Sanderstead Wards cover our area) to obtain their support.
+In some instances we will involve the Ward Councillors to obtain their support.
+The Purley Oaks and Riddlesdown Ward, and the Sanderstead Ward are the two main Wards that cover the RRA area but a small part of the Purley & Woodcote Ward is also just within our area (top end of Downs Court Rd only).

 What can happen after a planning application is refused